budbjames/jquerymobilebookrepos/README.md

   * <a href="/jquerymobilecookbook/book/blob/master/9-building-testing-and-debugging-in-mobile/recipe-18.adoc">18 - Packaging your application for deployment to a Windows Mobile Device</a>
   * <a href="/jquerymobilecookbook/book/blob/master/9-building-testing-and-debugging-in-mobile/recipe-19.adoc">19 - Deploying and testing your app on a Windows Mobile Device</a>
   * <a href="/jquerymobilecookbook/book/blob/master/9-building-testing-and-debugging-in-mobile/recipe-20.adoc">20 - Take your app to the Windows Mobile Marketplace</a>
-* <a href="/jquerymobilecookbook/book/blob/master/10-html5-features/introduction.adoc">Chapter 10 - HTML5 Features</a>
+* <a href="/jquerymobilecookbook/book/blob/master/10-html5-features/readme.adoc">Chapter 10 - HTML5 Features</a>
+  * <a href="/jquerymobilecookbook/book/blob/master/10-html5-features/introduction.adoc">Introduction</a>
   * <a href="/jquerymobilecookbook/book/blob/master/10-html5-features/recipe-1.adoc">1 - Keeping up with HTML5 features and compatibility</a>
   * <a href="/jquerymobilecookbook/book/blob/master/10-html5-features/recipe-2.adoc">2 - HTML 5 Geo-location</a>
   * <a href="/jquerymobilecookbook/book/blob/master/10-html5-features/recipe-3.adoc">3 - HTML5 Local storage</a>